 These changes have two effects.
 First they render it difficult to pass along productivity increases in lower prices.
-The common expectation is that prices can only move in one direction: up.
-In turn, this throws almost the whole burden of achieving a rise in real wages on money wage negotiations, where the expectation is that money wages also can only rise.
+The common expectation is that prices can only move in one direction: up. - In turn, this throws almost the whole burden of achieving a rise in real wages on money wage negotiations, where the expectation is that money wages, also can only rise.
 This expectation forces businessmen to seek to hedge, in order to protect their profits, and labor leaders to hedge in order to protect the real wages of labor.
-Wage negotiations are thus complicated because business negotiators must try to discount the effect of probable wage increases and labor negotiators must try to discount the effect on real wages of probable price increases.
+Wage negotiations are, CODECE the result in agent car appression of the second second second second second second second second second Net di Albert thus complicated because business negotiators must try to discount the effect of probable wage increases and labor negotiators must try to discount the effect on real wages of probable price increases.
 In trying to hedge against inflation, they perpetuate inflation at the expense of the public interest.
 The existence, as it were, of a firm price floor is compounded by the second major institutional fact: money wage bargains are struck in a setting largely divorced from price policy-and from the course of average national productivity where the negotiators feel little responsibility except a short run responsibility to their immediate constituents.

 The challenge confronting our democracy is to change the setting in which price and wage policies are established and to make the public interest and public presence felt.
-We must fashion price and wage policies under chronic high employment conditions, which are judged equitable and which allocate increases in real income by some method other than that we now have; that is, a method where money wage rates are increased more than the rise in average productivity, and then cor-There appears to be no way of achieving a better rected by inflation. result via conventional fiscal and monetary policy, without also bringing about changes in price policy which would permit a substantial part of the increase in real wages to assume the form of price decreases made possible by higher productivity.
+We must fashion price and wage policies under chronic high employment conditions, which are judged equitable and which allocate increases in real income by some method other than that we now have; that is, a method where money wage rates are increased more than the rise in average productivity, and then corrected by inflation.
+There appears to be no way of achieving a better result via conventional fiscal and monetary policy, without also bringing about changes in price policy which would permit a substantial part of the increase in real wages to assume the form of price decreases made possible by higher productivity.
 In this connection, it is an often forgotten lesson of economic history that periods of relative peace in labor relations have tended also to be periods of declining trend in living costs.